- NDIS (National Disability Insurance Scheme)

 - achieve personal independence.

-Prahran Mission also provides Recovery Mentors.
+Uniting Prahran also provides Recovery Mentors.
 This is a specialist role within the team, providing support from the perspective of someone who has overcome the impact that mental challenges had on their own lives.
 They use their own recovery story and relevant work experience to support you on your recovery journey.

 You can request to work with a Recovery Mentor on a specialist recovery goal.